HIV/AIDS in Europe: Germany

 HIV has a typical prevalence to western Europe.
 Sex between men and drug users are high risk populations.
 In Germany at the end of 2020 around 91 400 lived with HIV.
 Around 2000 were newly infected in 2020.
 90-90-90-goal: In Germany 90% of HIV-Infected are diagnosed, 97% of those diagnosed are on HIV-medicine, of which 96% have undetectable level of HIV.

+Greece

+Around 17 000 [14 000 - 19 000] people in Greece live with HIV.

+France

+Around 5,000 French citizens received a positive HIV diagnosis in 2021, showing no significant change from the numbers reported in 2020.

+Hungary

+According to the disease and infection control department of the National Health Center of Hungary (NNGYK Járványügyi és Infekciókontroll Főosztály), there were 228 new HIV infections in 2023.
+At the same time the total number of confirmed infected persons living in Hungary was 3857.
+Of this 2104 lived in the capital city, Budapest.

+Experts believe that the total number of infected people could be around 15 thousand.

 Iceland

 HIV-1 was first reported in Iceland in 1985.
 By the end of 2012 a total of 300 patients had been diagnosed with HIV-1 infection in the country, of which 66 had developed AIDS and 39 died as a result of the disease.
 Following the first introduction of HIV-1 to Iceland onwards to the end of 2012, the infection has been dominated by subtype B with a relatively low fraction of founders compared to the total number of introductions.
 HIV-1 infection in the country appeared to be highly concentrated among men who have sex with men and injection drug users and less among heterosexuals.
 The genetic diversity of HIV-1 in Iceland has increased significantly over time, most likely related to the increased proportion of foreign-born residents in the country from the mid-1990s.
 In the most recent study investigating the prevalence and trends of transmitted drug resistance among antiretroviral-therapy naive patients in Iceland, the prevalence was found to be at moderate level (8.5%), with an evidence of decreasing prevalence of transmitted drug resistance in Iceland during 1996–2012.